ishakir/shakitz-fantasy-football/README.md

 Contributing
 ============

-If you're interested in contributing please get in contact with ishakir or powdermike, we're putting this together in our spare time, so any help would be most welcome!
+If you're interested in contributing please get in contact with ishakir or MikeSpitz, we're putting this together in our spare time, so any help would be most welcome!